rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 2. From the left menu, select **Office 365 Admin Center**.

-3. In the Active Users section, select the impacted user and click the cicle icon with the slash through it under the user's name at the top.
+3. In the Active Users section, select the impacted user and click the circle icon with the slash through it under the user's name at the top.
 The alternate text for the icon should read **Block this user?**.

 4. Click the checkbox the left of **Block this user from signing in**, the select **Save changes**.